alexeysp11/workflow-lib/README.md

 Overall, this library is a powerful tool that can be used in ERP/CRM systems to streamline and automate various business processes.
 It offers a wide range of functionalities and data models that can be customized to meet the specific needs of any organization.

+Who can use this library:
-Developers working on applications that require the functionalities provided by the library could use this application.
+- Developers working on applications that require the functionalities provided by the library could use this application.
-Companies in industries such as logistics, finance, and document management could potentially benefit from using applications that incorporate this library.
+- Companies in industries such as logistics, finance, and document management could potentially benefit from using applications that incorporate this library.

 ## Technologies